 ARMS: I like to take my fiberfill stuffing and pull it apart into small balls of fluff about an inch or larger in diameter.
-Take your first couple of bits and stuff it firmly (with your stuffing tool - using the tool really does help get it nice and firm!) into the arm, all the way to the tip of the paw pad.
-Be sure to stuff the paw pad area nice and firm.
+Take your first couple of bits and stuff it firmly (with your stuffing tool - using the tool really does help get it nice and firm!) into the arm, all the way to the tip of the arm.
+Be sure to stuff the tip of the arm firmly.

 Now I insert the joint assembly.
 Take your awl or sharpened chopstick and find the joint marking on the inside of the arm.
-Pierce the mohair fabric... try to just separate the threads and not cut them if possible.
+It will be on the inside of the arm... the side WITH the pawpad on it.
+Now pierce the mohair fabric... try to just separate the threads and not cut them if possible.
 Make an opening just large enough for your joint hardware to go thru.
 The disc will be on the inside of the arm.